A short summary of the gold rush miners who helped shape the West.

 Photo: (tbd)

-In 1896, gold was discovered in the Yukon District of Canada's Northwest Territories, triggering the great Klondike Gold Rush.
-Over a hundred thousand miners, journalists, scientists, dreamers, and desperados from around the world journeyed to Canada's most northern extreme in search of fame or fortune.
+In 1896, long after British Columbia's early gold rush era had ended, a significant gold strike was discovered in the Yukon District of Canada's Northwest Territories.
+This discovery surprised everyone and triggered the biggest rush the world had ever seen to the richest and most inaccessible gold on earth.
+Over the next several years, the Great Klondike Gold Rush lured over one hundred thousand miners, adventurers, journalists, scientists, dreamers, and desperados to Canada's most desolate northern extreme in search of fame or fortune.

 "1907::Sourdoughs of the Yukon"